Written by Harry Roberts on CSS Wizardry.

 Fortunately for me, looking at the data, over the past 24 months over 85% of CSS Wizardry’s traffic has come from a browser that supports HTTP/2.
 For me it’s pretty clear that using HTTP/2 is the right decision.
 Other companies (government, ecommerce, etc.) might not have quite such a clear cut view.

-Worker to provide better caching strategies, as well as a simple offline page
+Service Worker to provide better caching strategies, as well as a simple offline

-for users on poor or non-existent connections.
-I should also look into splitting
+page for users on poor or non-existent connections.
+I should also look into

 Unfortunately, given that I am still hosting on GitHub Pages, I am limited in how much I can implement.
 Things like enabling Brotli will have to be done by Cloudflare, and utilising Server Push would require access to server-level configuration.
 That stuff will have to wait, but I can probably manage without it whilst I’m serving up a flat-file website with such a small footprint in the first place.